Is the CMA certification worth it?

 So let’s take a look at what makes earning your CMA so valuable, and why this could be a great career path for you!

 Originally published Feb.
-10, 2020, this article was updated and republished on November 3, 2022.
+10, 2020, this article was updated and republished on March 15, 2026.

-The 5 Direct Benefits of Becoming a CMA
+The 6 Direct Benefits of Becoming a CMA

 Like any worthwhile investment, becoming a CMA is not easy.
 But it can benefit your professional life in a wide range of ways.
-Let’s discuss five ways the certificate provides value to accounting professionals.
+Let’s discuss six ways the certificate provides value to accounting professionals.

 Becoming a CMA Increases Earning Potential